coderefinery/workshop-intro/README.md

 - Emphasis on version control
 - Examples are on GitHub but OK to use another platform instead
-- Challenge: different programming languages
+- Challenge: different programming languages - when we need an explicit example, we will default to Python
 - Quick look at the program: https://coderefinery.org/workshops/
 - We don't aim to just teach you what is in the program.
 One other goal is to leave you with a personal computer set up to do science independently.